oracle/cloudtestdrive/DataScience/prereq2/lab.md

 ![](./images/compartmentmenu.png)

 - Create a new subcompartment within your root compartment, name it "data-science-work".
+Also put "data-science-work" in the description.

 ![](./images/createcompartment.png)